takeiteasy/graphics/README.md

 Cross platform 2D software rendering graphics library, inspired by [graphics.h](https://web.stanford.edu/class/archive/cs/cs106b/cs106b.1126/materials/cppdoc/graphics.html), [minifb](https://github.com/emoon/minifb), [SDL 1.2](https://www.libsdl.org/) and [QuickCG](http://lodev.org/cgtutor/).

-Designed to be a drop-in and use sort of deal with little hassle.
+Designed to be a drop-in and use with little hassle sort of deal.
 I don't know if anyone will really find a use for this besides me.
 But it's very fun to work on.
 It's not explicitly a game development library, just a rendering library.
 It's most likely less efficient, slower, more buggy and has less features, support, compatibility and portability than SDL - Just so you know, if you didn't already guess.

 ## Features